-Diabetes Canada established the Early Career Researcher Award (previously Young Scientist Award) in 1987 for the purpose of encouraging, by appropriate recognition, outstanding research conducted in Canada by young scientists in the field of diabetes.
+Diabetes Canada established the Early Career Researcher Award in 1987 for the purpose of encouraging, by appropriate recognition, outstanding research conducted in Canada in the field of diabetes.
 This award continues today with the support of research funding from Diabetes Canada and CIHR-INMD.
-The significance of the award and the distinguished recipient is recognized by a special lecture.

 Past award recipients